 All of these projects were completed including the rezoning which became a model for other areas in Boston.
-The planning with the city and the neighborhood organizations succeeded in removing impediments to redevelopment and created an atmosphere of renewed optimism and trust between city officials and residents. .
+The planning with the city and the neighborhood organizations succeeded in removing impediments to redevelopment and created an atmosphere of renewed optimism and trust between city officials and residents.
 The program managed to consolidate scattered efforts, efficient program scarce resources and leverage other services and capital funds.

 The money for these projects came from a variety of sources such as the Department of Housing and Urban Development (HUD), the City of Boston, the State of Massachusetts, Federal Home Loan Bank and private lenders.
 In the course of engaging in the planning process, the City allocated budget funds for portions of projects including \$300,000 for Taylor's Market; \$500,000 for 65 units of affordable senior housing; and \$8 million to relocate the Health Center.
-The City of Boston also dedicated some of its Capital Improvement money.
+The City of Boston also dedicated some of its Capital Improvement money and several Capital Planning people joined the discussion table